Welcome to today's edition of the Rush 24-7 podcast.

 That's why she took the Secretary of State gig.

-So now it's it's history repeating itself.
+So now it's history repeating itself.

 It's finally time to pay Hillary back for all of her sacrifices, including moving and living in Arkansas for all of those years.